gravitational/teleport/rfd/0133-connect-my-computer.md

 should be prepared to run more than once.

 * Setting up the role
-    * Connect must skip calling `UpsertRole` if the role already exists.
-This is in order to avoid overwriting any changes to the role that the user could have made manually.
+    * Connect must not overwrite the role if it already exists.
+       * This is in order to avoid overwriting any changes to the role that the user could have made manually.
+    * Connect must add the current system username if the role already exists but the current system username is not included in allowed logins.
+       * This is to accommodate the same cluster user using Connect My Computer on two different devices using differenc system usernames.
+Since there's only one role per cluster user, both usernames needs to be addded to the role.
     * Connect must skip calling `UpdateUser` if the user already has the role.
 * Downloading the agent
     * Connect must skip redownloading the binary if it exists in the sessionData directory.